 Solution: You can talk to your doctor about using a different medication, if possible.
 For the increases saliva production, just wait it out.
 It usually goes away shortly.

 All of these problems should start to lessen within the first month.
 However, if you still find you are experiencing denture discomfort, contact your dentist.
 You may need to get denture adjustments to find a better fit, and a high-quality denture doctor will understand that need.

 There are three major parts to denture maintenance: cleaning, handling, and adjustment.

 Your dentures require regular cleaning, just like your natural teeth.
-Regular cleaning helps eliminate germs and smells that cling to dentures; it also helps keep your mouth healthy. buy soma
+Regular cleaning helps eliminate germs and smells that cling to dentures; it also helps keep your mouth healthy.

 Denture Cleaning Tips

 - DO clean your dentures daily.